Grandi's series: Relation to the geometric series

-In the terms of complex analysis, 1/2 is thus seen to be the value at z = −1 of the analytic continuation of the series $\textstyle \sum_{n=0}^N z^n$, which is only defined on the complex unit disk, |z| < 1.
+In the terms of complex analysis, 1/2 is thus seen to be the value at z = −1 of the analytic continuation of the power series $\textstyle \sum_{n=0}^\infty z^n$, which is only defined on the complex unit disk, |z| ≤ 1.

 Divergence

 In modern mathematics, the sum of an infinite series is defined to be the limit of the sequence of its partial sums, if it exists.
 The sequence of partial sums of Grandi's series is 1, 0, 1, 0, ..., which clearly does not approach any number (although it does have two accumulation points at 0 and 1).
 Therefore, Grandi's series is divergent.